isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 Public Cohorts
 ##############

 Selecting **Public Cohorts** from the **COHORT** menu dropdown displays the **Cohorts** screen, **PUBLIC COHORTS** tab.
 This screen displays details about any public cohorts currently available in the Web App.
 It displays the cohort name, number of cases, number of samples and the last date each program was updated.
+Public cohorts can be used for a "New Workbook" and "Set Operations".

 To create new workbooks based on a public cohort, check the checkbox adjacent to the public cohort and click on the **New Workbook** button.